How to finance a fixer-upper

-Any home more than one year old is eligible for a 203(k) loan.
+Any home more than 1 year old is eligible for a 203(k) loan.

 Repairs must cost at least $5,000, and homeowners must hire a 203(k) consultant, who, for a fee of a few hundred dollars, determines if the project is financially feasible, inspects the property, prepares or contracts out architectural exhibits and oversees the work.